fabienDaou/dataiku/README.md

 BountyHunter has a ForeignKey constraint on Scenario:Id.
 ```

 **For simplicity**, this is an in-memory relational database, so if you restart the webapp, you will lose your scenarios.
 Because I used a well known ORM (EntityFramework), it is easy to use a different relational database.
 However, this prevents me from creating relations between the routes and the planets of the bounty hunters which could lead to invalid scenarios being accepted (scenario with an unknown planet).
-I added validation for this, but in a context of a team or simply the addition of a bug in the validation it could lead to corrupt data (unit tests help here have some guarantee).
+I added validation for this, but in a context of a team or simply the addition of a bug in the validation it could lead to corrupt data (unit tests help here to have some guarantee).

 # Technologies used
 ## WebServer